awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-resourceversion.md

 The provisioning behavior of the resource type\.
 CloudFormation determines the provisioning type during registration, based on the types of handlers in the schema handler package submitted\.
 Valid values include:
 + `FULLY_MUTABLE`: The resource type includes an update handler to process updates to the type during stack update operations\.
-+ `IMMUTABLE`: The resource type does not include an update handler, so the type cannot be updated and must instead be replaced during stack update operations\.
++ `IMMUTABLE`: The resource type doesn't include an update handler, so the type can't be updated and must instead be replaced during stack update operations\.
-+ `NON_PROVISIONABLE`: The resource type does not include all of the following handlers, and therefore cannot actually be provisioned\.
++ `NON_PROVISIONABLE`: The resource type doesn't include all the following handlers, and therefore can't actually be provisioned\.
   + create
   + read
   + delete